zdzhaoyong/Svar/README.md

 # 1. Why Svar?

-By Using Svar, your C++ library can be called easily with different languages like C++, Python and Javascript.
+By Using Svar, your C++ library can be called easily with different languages like C++, Java, Python and Javascript.

 Svar brings the following features:
 1. A dynamic link library that can be used as a module in languages such as C++, Python, and Node-JS;